Franklin D. Roosevelt: Marriage, family, and extramarital affairs

-Roosevelt had several extra-marital affairs, including with Eleanor's social secretary Lucy Mercer, soon after she was hired in 1914, and discovered by Eleanor in 1918.
-Franklin contemplated divorcing Eleanor, but Sara objected, and Lucy would not marry a divorced man with five children.
-Franklin and Eleanor remained married, and Roosevelt promised never to see Lucy again.
-Eleanor never forgave him, and their marriage became more of a political partnership.
-Eleanor soon established a separate home in Hyde Park at Val-Kill, and devoted herself to social and political causes independent of her husband.
-The emotional break in their marriage was so severe that when Roosevelt asked Eleanor in 1942—in light of his failing health—to come back home and live with him again, she refused.
-He was not always aware of when she visited the White House and for some time she could not easily reach him on the telephone without his secretary's help; Roosevelt, in turn, did not visit Eleanor's New York City apartment until late 1944.
+Roosevelt had several extramarital affairs.
+He commenced an affair with Eleanor's social secretary, Lucy Mercer, soon after she was hired in 1914.
+That affair was discovered by Eleanor in 1918.
+Franklin contemplated divorcing Eleanor, but Sara objected, and Mercer would not marry a divorced man with five children.
+Franklin and Eleanor remained married, and Franklin promised never to see Mercer again.
+Eleanor never forgave him for the affair, and their marriage shifted to become a political partnership.
+Eleanor soon established a separate home in Hyde Park at Val-Kill and devoted herself to social and political causes independent of her husband.
+The emotional break in their marriage was so severe that when Franklin asked Eleanor in 1942—in light of his failing health—to come live with him again, she refused.
+Roosevelt was not always aware of Eleanor's visits to the White House.
+For some time, Eleanor could not easily reach Roosevelt on the telephone without his secretary's help; Franklin, in turn, did not visit Eleanor's New York City apartment until late 1944.

-Franklin broke his promise to Eleanor as he and Lucy maintained a formal correspondence, and began seeing each other again in 1941 or earlier.
-Roosevelt's son Elliott claimed that his father had a 20-year affair with his private secretary, Marguerite "Missy" LeHand.
-Another son, James, stated that "there is a real possibility that a romantic relationship existed" between his father and Crown Princess Märtha of Norway, who resided in the White House during part of World War II.
-Aides began to refer to her at the time as "the president's girlfriend", and gossip linking the two romantically appeared in the newspapers.
+Franklin broke his promise to Eleanor regarding Lucy Mercer.
+He and Mercer maintained a formal correspondence and began seeing each other again by 1941.
+Roosevelt's son Elliott claimed that his father had a 20-year affair with his private secretary, Marguerite LeHand.

 Early political career (1910–1920)

 New York state senator (1910–1913)

 Roosevelt cared little for the practice of law and told friends he planned to enter politics.
 Despite his admiration for cousin Theodore, Franklin shared his father's bond with the Democratic Party, and in preparation for the 1910 elections, the party recruited Roosevelt to run for a seat in the New York State Assembly.
-Roosevelt was a compelling recruit for the party.
-He had the personality and energy for campaigning, and he had the money to pay for his own campaign.
+Roosevelt was a compelling recruit: he had the personality and energy for campaigning and the money to pay for his own campaign.
 But Roosevelt's campaign for the state assembly ended after the Democratic incumbent, Lewis Stuyvesant Chanler, chose to seek re-election.
-Rather than putting his political hopes on hold, Roosevelt ran for a seat in the state senate.
-The senate district, located in Dutchess, Columbia, and Putnam, was strongly Republican.
+Rather than putting his political hopes on hold, Roosevelt ran for a seat in the New York State Senate.
+The senate district, located in Dutchess, Columbia, and Putnam Counties, was strongly Republican.
 Roosevelt feared that opposition from Theodore could end his campaign, but Theodore encouraged his candidacy despite their party differences.
 Acting as his own campaign manager, Roosevelt traveled throughout the senate district via automobile at a time when few could afford a car.
-Due to his aggressive campaign, his name recognition in the Hudson Valley, and the Democratic landslide in the 1910 United States elections, Roosevelt won a surprising victory.
+Due to his aggressive campaign, his name gained recognition in the Hudson Valley, and in the Democratic landslide in the 1910 United States elections, Roosevelt won a surprising victory.